lasseufpa/ml-for-vbs-power/README.md

 ## Description

-This repository contains machine learning models and supporting scripts for estimating the power consumption of virtual Base Stations (vBS), as presented in the article *Machine Learning Models for Virtual Base Station Power Consumption Estimation*.
+This repository contains machine learning models and supporting scripts for estimating the power consumption of virtual Base Stations (vBS), as presented in the paper *Machine Learning Models for Virtual Base Station Power Consumption Estimation*.
 It includes tools for data visualization, hyperparameter tuning, model training and testing, as well as results analysis.

 ## Installation